 BIS 480: International Study Abroad: Americans in Europe (Exile & Belonging) (7 Credits)

-will focus real and imagined experiences of U.S. Americans in Europe and the creative cultural and political texts, tensions, problems, and possibilities that emerge from those experiences.
+As part of an immersive study abroad experience in Spain and France, this course will focus real and imagined experiences of U.S. Americans in Europe and the creative cultural and political texts, tensions, problems, and possibilities that emerge from those experiences.
 From Henry James to Jay-Z, from Josephine Baker to James Baldwin, the literary, musical, and visual texts we take up explore the meaning and practice of gender, race, (trans)nationalism, colonialism, exile, identity, war, and belonging.
 Students will also produce their own creative and reflective writing and art in dialogue with course texts and in response their own experiences of (dis)location as a traveler in Europe.
 While the majority of the class meetings will take place in León, the course will begin in Madrid and conclude in Paris.

 Learning goals include:

 Over the course of this study abroad program, we will aim:

 to critically engage with histories of US travel to (and imaginations of) Europe via literary texts, performance, visual art, and other artifacts